matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ## Common Errors

 - Insufficient gasLimit: Transactions often fail due to insufficient gasLimit.
 Please increase the value manually when transactions fail without clear reasons.
 - Insufficient balance in account contract: transactions may fail due to the lack of balance in the deployed account contract.
-Please transfer funds to the account using Metamask or `wallet.sendTransaction()` method used in `deploy/deployFactoryAccount.ts`.
+Please transfer funds to the account using MetaMask or `wallet.sendTransaction()` method used in `deploy/deployFactoryAccount.ts`.
 - Transactions submitted in a close range of time will have the same `block.timestamp` as they can be added to the same L1 batch and might cause the spend limit to not work as expected.

 ## Complete Project

-You can download the complete project [here](https://github.com/matter-labs/daily-spendlimit-tutorial).
-Additionally, the repository contains a test folder that can perform more detailed testing than this tutorial on zkSync Era local network.
+Download the complete project [here](https://github.com/matter-labs/daily-spendlimit-tutorial).
+Additionally, the repository contains a test folder with more detailed tests for running on a zkSync Era local network.

 ## Learn more